 Framed by the high mountains of the Hindu Kush sits Kabul, the Afghan capital.

 It was once a key stop on the silk routes of Asia – a place full of gardens, bazaars and grand palaces, however today it is regarded as one of the most dangerous cities in the world.

-In the capital, there is a major NATO effort to try to provide some stability, with British forces playing a leading role.
+In the capital, there has been a major NATO effort to try to provide some stability, involving British forces in a leading role.

-Troops have three main non-combat roles – the first is as 'Guardian Angels', which sees soldiers provide security and protection to NATO advisors and government officials.
+Troops have had three main non-combat roles – the first as 'Guardian Angels', which has seen soldiers provide security and protection to NATO advisors and government officials.

-British forces are tasked with transporting and accompanying government officials across the capital and beyond.
+British forces have been tasked with transporting and accompanying government officials across the capital and beyond.

-Soldiers drive dignitaries around in the Foxhound armoured vehicle, amid the threat of suicide bombers and improvised explosive devices (IEDs).
+Soldiers have driven dignitaries around in the Foxhound armoured vehicle, amid the threat of suicide bombers and improvised explosive devices (IEDs).

 Aircraft from the Royal Air Force have also been used to transport officials.

-The Taliban, Al-Qaeda and so-called Islamic State (IS) are just some of the threats which face British personnel and NATO allies in Kabul.
+The Taliban, Al-Qaeda and so-called Islamic State (IS) are just some of the threats which have faced British personnel and NATO allies in Kabul.

 Watch: In 2018 Forces News got special access to British personnel working in Kabul.

 British soldiers in Afghanistan have also formed part of NATO's Quick Reaction Force, which responds to emergency situations across the capital.

 Troops are held on standby 24/7 and are given five minutes' notice to react to an emergency, whether it is a fire or an attack.